-This is very useful, especially when your Laravel developer is creating a lot of routes and configuration, and he just simply creates a cache as plain array, and then Laravel becomes faster to load cache instead loading the real object.
+This is very useful, especially when your Laravel developer is creating a lot of routes and configurations, and he just simply creates a cache as a plain array, and then Laravel becomes faster to load cache instead of loading the real object.

 Also, We cache user data, settings and locations.
-This limits the amount of SQL queries.
+This limits the number of SQL queries.
 Make sure you invalidate the cache when the data changes.
-Also make sure you have good indexes for your database
+Also, make sure you have good indexes for your database

-Sometimes it is better that you don’t load all services in your config, and disable unused service inside config file.
-Add comment to unused service provider in config/app.php.
-However, make sure after commenting, you don’t break whole functionality of your app.
+Sometimes it is better that you don’t load all services in your config, and disable unused service inside the config file.
+Add comment to an unused service provider in config/app.php.
+However, make sure after commenting, you don’t break the whole functionality of your app.

 Laravel uses Eloquent ORM to easily map your object models to the database tables supporting it.
 With a few simple files you can map out your object structure, and Eloquent will handle all the appropriate database interaction needed for the CRUD (create, retrieve, update, delete) operations.
 When Eloquent does it, it uses a “lazy loading” approach.